sanjabteam/sanjab/README.md

 </div>

-Sanjab is a [Laravel](http://laravel.com/) package that helping laravel developers create an admin panel for projects quickly.
+Sanjab is a [Laravel](http://laravel.com/) package that helping Laravel developers create an admin panel for projects quickly.

 - [Screebshots](#screebshots)
 - [Features](#features)